 We must be careful with instructions preceded by repetition prefixes, such as repz.
 These prefixes forces the corresponding instruction to be executed several times.
 Since these instructions are not branches, then at the end of the interpretation, the instruction count can have a wrong value.
-To solve this inconsistency, we can consider any instruction preceded by these prefixes as a conditional branch instruction, whose target address points to itself.
+To solve this inconsistency, we consider any instruction preceded by these prefixes as a conditional branch instruction, whose target address points to itself.
 A simplified description of the leap-mode algorithm follows.

-'''

-1: while (program does not finish) do

-single-step until next breakpoint

-2:

-3:

-if (PC is within the text segment) then

-I = instruction at PC

-4:

-if (PC is within the text section) then

-5:

-LAST = last instruction executed

-6:

-7:

-if ((PC is not the address that follows LAST)

-and (PC is not a target of LAST) ) then

-8:

-PC starts a new basic block

-end if

-9:

-10:

-if (I is a branch instruction) then

-Mark its targets as new basic blocks

-11:

-else

-12.

-TEMP = instruction that follows I

-13:

-while (TEMP is not a branch instruction) do

-14:

-TEMP = instruction that follows TEMP

-15:

-end while

-16:

-replace TEMP with 0xCC

-17:

-18:

-restart child and waits for notification

-restore TEMP

-19

-end if

-20:

-end if

-21:

-end if

-22:

-'''
+1: while (program does not fi nish) do

+2: single-step until next breakpoint

+3: if (PC is within the text segment) then

+4: I = instruction at PC

+5: if (PC is within the text section) then

+6: LAST = last instruction executed

+7: if ((PC is not the address that follows LAST) and (PC is not a target

+of LAST)) then

+8: PC starts a new basic block

+9: end if

+10: if (I is a branch instruction) then

+11: Mark its targets as new basic blocks

+12: else

+13: TEMP = instruction that follows I

+14: while (TEMP is not a branch instruction) do

+15: TEMP = instruction that follows TEMP

+16: end while

+17: replace TEMP with 0xCC

+18: restart child and waits for notification

+19: restore TEMP

+20: end if

+21: end if

+22: end if

 23: end while

-3.5.
-Interpretation Hazards
+3.5 Interpretation Hazards

 A traditional tool used to find program errors is the GDB.
 In our case, there are two disadvantages with that debugger.
 First, it is only helpful if the source code exists.
-Second, the injection of extra commands into the object code is not acceptable because it alters the actual behavior of the program being investigated.
+Second, the addition of extra commands into the object code is not acceptable because it alters the actual behavior of the program being investigated.
 For example, the addition of a new instruction can interfere in the instruction cache performance, perhaps hiding cache collisions because some instructions were moved to another cache line, and so on.